Nonclassical ion: Examples

 In fact, it has emerged as the prototype for non-classical ions.
-As indicated first by low-temperature NMR spectroscopy and confirmed by X-ray crystallography, it has a symmetric structure with an RCH_{2}^{+} group bonded to an alkene group, stabilized by a bicyclic structure.
+As indicated first by low-temperature NMR spectroscopy and confirmed by X-ray crystallography, it has a symmetric structure with an RCH2+ group bonded to an alkene group, stabilized by a bicyclic structure.

 Solvolyses of cyclopropylcarbinyl, cyclobutyl, and homoallyl esters are also characterized by very large rates, and have been shown to occur via a common nonclassical ion structure in the form of a bicyclobutonium ion.